YanyanPop/advAudioCAPTCHA/README.md

 Universal GAN:

- - main_deepspeech.py: train only with DeepSpeech.
+     $ python main_deepspeech.py: train only with DeepSpeech.

 **Test**
 For main experiments and ensemble training: